Characters of the Marvel Cinematic Universe: A–L: Khonshu

-Aldrich Killian
+Aldrich Killian / Mandarin

 Aldrich Killian (portrayed by Guy Pearce) is the co-developer of the Extremis virus.
 He is also depicted as the founder of Advanced Idea Mechanics (A.I.M.).
 Starting out as a sickly individual snubbed by Tony Stark in the past, he swore revenge.
 Years later, Killian participates in Maya Hansen's development of Extremis to cure himself, founds a terrorist movement with a group of Extremis-enhanced soldiers under his command, and poses as the Mandarin to ruin Stark, only to be killed by the Extremis-enhanced Pepper Potts.